nus-cs2103-AY2425S1/tp/README.md

   * Viewing a whole list of talent contacts.
 * This project is targeted for employees of talent recruitment departments of companies who want to manage applicant contacts.
-* For more detailed documentation, please visit [Talency Project Website](https://ay2425s1-cs2103-f09-3.github.io/tp/)
+* For more detailed documentation, please visit [Talentcy Project Website](https://ay2425s1-cs2103-f09-3.github.io/tp/)
 * This project is based on AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).